 Prosecutors are willing to drop the charges against Daniel Gericke and the other two if they fully cooperate with U.S. authorities.

-They are also required to pay a penalty of $1.685 million and forfeit U.S. and foreign security clearances.
+They must also pay a penalty of $1.685 million and forfeit their U.S. and foreign security clearances.

 All three will also have future employment restrictions, as they are strictly prohibited by the DPA to seek “employment that involves CNE activity or exporting defense articles or providing defense services under the ITAR.”